hullcss/hullcss-discord-bot/README.md

 ---
 ## Installation

-**This is a private bot used for a specific purpose within a specific discord server.**
+**This is a private bot used for a specific purpose within a specific discord server however if you do want to run the bot for testing purposes or deploy it to a new location.
+Follow the instructions below.**

-However if you do want to run the bot for testing purposes or deploy it to a new container.
-Run the below command to run the bot.
+### 🐋 Docker
 Due to the [Publish.yml](.github/workflows/publish.yml) workflow, the newest build will automatically be pushed to dockerhub.

 ```docker
 docker run -d \
 --name=hullcss \